 New Public Management

-The management philosophy that has dominated the field of social practice in the UK and elsewhere - running everything from social housing to social care, education and public utilities - is often called 'neo-liberalism'; which is not wrong, if it is seen essentially as an ideology.
+The management philosophy that has dominated the field of publicly funded provision in the UK and elsewhere - running everything from social housing to social care, education and public utilities - is often called 'neo-liberalism'.

-But as an approach with clear policies and lines of commend, it is known more technically, for example in business schools where such things are studied with greater focus, as the New Public Management'.
+This is not wrong, if it is seen essentially as a pervasive ideology.
+But as an approach with clear policies and lines of command, it is known more technically, for example in business schools where such things are studied with greater focus, as 'the New Public Management', or NPM.

-Some of its more obvious manifestations in practice, such as the commissioning culture, the 'purchaser/provider' split, a preocupation with quantifiable outcomes, and external regulation by supposedly independent bodies, are well known.
+Some of NPM's more obvious manifestations in practice, such as the commissioning culture, the 'purchaser/provider' split, a preoccupation with quantifiable outcomes, and external regulation by supposedly independent bodies, are well known, though not often understood as a model, a systematised package of reforms introduced only in the last years of the 20th Century..

 NPM defined

-Some of the most articulate and immediately intelligible critiques of NPM in the UK have come from the work of Toby Lowe and colleagues, at Collaborate and at several universoty business schools.
+Some of the most articulate and immediately intelligible critiques of NPM in the UK have come from the work of analysts such as Toby Lowe and colleagues, at Collaborate and at several university business schools.
 In 'A Whole New World: Commissioning in complexity', Lowe and colleagues sum up the NPM view thus:

 "It has been characterised as ‘three Ms’: Markets, Managers and Measurement (Ferlie et al, 1996)

-• Markets – the creation of markets for social interventions helps to drive innovation and efficiency
+• Markets – the creation of markets for social interventions helps (it is said) to drive innovation and efficiency

 • Managers – social interventions must be overseen by people with training in professional management practice.
 Managers’ role is to identify what success looks like (strategic management) and to hold subordinates accountable, through performance management, for delivering it.